kubeflow/website/content/en/docs/components/serving/bentoml.md

 ## Prerequisites

+Before starting this tutorial, make sure you have the following:

 * a Kubernetes cluster and `kubectl` installed on your local machine.
     * `kubectl` install instruction: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 * Docker and Docker Hub installed and configured in your local machine.